 - 1. No course changes will occur during the 1st cycle (seven school days) of the school year.
 After the first cycle, level changes only will be entertained until October 1st.
 Any requests for changes after this time require administrative approval. - 2.
-The deadline for adding or dropping academic courses is October 1st. - 3.
 First semester elective changes will not be made once the school year has started.
-Similarly, no elective changes for second semester will be made once 2nd semester has started. - 4.
-The course will be deleted from the student's record if that change occurs prior to the end of Quarter 1. - 5.
-Any level change made after the deadline date will be recorded on the student's transcript as either Withdrawn/Pass (WP) or Withdrawn/Fail (WF), depending upon the student's academic standing in the course at the end of term. - 6.
-Any student who adds a course will be responsible for all work assigned prior to the schedule change. - 7.
-Because credits are earned based on the final grade in a course, if a course is dropped prior to earning a final grade, no credit toward graduation will be earned. - 8.
-A ten point grade increase will be applied to the grade being transferred in from the previous course for students who drop a level within a course. - 9.
+Similarly, no elective changes for second semester will be made once 2nd semester has started. - 3.
+The course will be deleted from the student's record if that change occurs prior to the end of Quarter 1. - 4.
+Any level change made after the deadline date will be recorded on the student's transcript as either Withdrawn/Pass (WP) or Withdrawn/Fail (WF), depending upon the student's academic standing in the course at the end of term. - 5.
+Any student who adds a course will be responsible for all work assigned prior to the schedule change. - 6.
+Because credits are earned based on the final grade in a course, if a course is dropped prior to earning a final grade, no credit toward graduation will be earned. - 7.
 Students wishing to drop a course for which there is no alternate level may not be permitted to do so until the end of the semester when another course could be put in its place.
-The deadline for this is October 1st.